Safeguarding

 Take appropriate steps to maintain a safer environment for all.

-St Paul's have an appointed Parish Safeguarding Officer and Children's Champion.
-The clergy team at St Paul's have completed the required Safeguarding Training, and the PCC and Churchwardens are completing the recommended Safeguarding training.
+St Paul's have an appointed Parish Safeguarding Officer (Angela Molloy).
+The clergy and ministry team, PSO, Churchwardens and PCC at St Paul's have completed the required Safeguarding Training.
+We receive updates on safeguarding training and advice through the London Diocesan Safeguarding Team, and work closely with them.